 Conquests in Northern Canaan

-10 And Joshua turned back at that time and captured Hazor and struck its king with the sword, for Hazor formerly was the head of all those kingdoms.
-11 And they struck with the sword all who were in it, devoting them to destruction; there was none left that breathed.
+And Joshua turned back at that time and captured Hazor and struck its king with the sword, for Hazor formerly was the head of all those kingdoms.
+And they struck with the sword all who were in it, devoting them to destruction; there was none left that breathed.
 And he burned Hazor with fire.
-12 And all the cities of those kings, and all their kings, Joshua captured, and struck them with the edge of the sword, devoting them to destruction, just as Moses the servant of the Lord had commanded.
-13 But none of the cities that stood on mounds did Israel burn, except Hazor alone; that Joshua burned.
-14 And all the spoil of these cities and the livestock, the people of Israel took for their plunder.
-But every man they struck with the edge of the sword until they had destroyed them, and they did not leave any who breathed.
-15 Just as the Lord had commanded Moses his servant, so Moses commanded Joshua, and so Joshua did.
-He left nothing undone of all that the Lord had commanded Moses.
+And all the cities of those kings, and all their kings, Joshua captured, and struck them with the edge of the sword, devoting them to destruction, just as Moses the servant of the LORD had commanded.
+But none of the cities that stood on mounds did Israel burn, except Hazor alone; that Joshua burned.
+And all the spoil of these cities and the livestock, the people of Israel took for their plunder.
+But every person they struck with the edge of the sword until they had destroyed them, and they did not leave any who breathed.
+Just as the LORD had commanded Moses his servant, so Moses commanded Joshua, and so Joshua did.
+He left nothing undone of all that the LORD had commanded Moses.

 So Joshua took all that land, the hill country and all the Negeb and all the land of Goshen and the lowland and the Arabah and the hill country of Israel and its lowland from Mount Halak, which rises toward Seir, as far as Baal-gad in the Valley of Lebanon below Mount Hermon.
 And he captured all their kings and struck them and put them to death.
 Joshua made war a long time with all those kings.
 There was not a city that made peace with the people of Israel except the Hivites, the inhabitants of Gibeon.
 They took them all in battle.
 For it was the LORD's doing to harden their hearts that they should come against Israel in battle, in order that they should be devoted to destruction and should receive no mercy but be destroyed, just as the LORD commanded Moses.